arunelias/session-alive/README.md

 #### Rule Details
 <img src="readme-resources/screenshots/rule-details.png">

 The Rule Name can be set here.
-Give a short name to identify the rule.
+Enter a descriptive name to identify your rule.
 The rule can be set as disabled using the _Disable the Rule_ check-box.

 > If the rule is running, changes made are applied when the rule is restarted.
 To restart the rule, cancel the running rule and navigate to the _Trigger URL_ again to restart the rule.